So you want to call yourself a “runner,” but have no idea where to start? Try our 30-day beginners’ running challenge!

-The second week you are in for a surprise as you begin to up the intensity.
-Remember to warm up for a good two to five minutes before jumping into a quicker pace.
-Begin the second week with 30 minutes of exercise — your choice of walking or jogging or mix them up for a challenge.
-Do this again three times a week with a day of rest in between so that you don’t burn out too early.
+You’re in for a surprise in week two as you begin to up the intensity.
+Remember to warm up for a good five minutes before quickening the pace Begin the second week with 30 minutes of exercise — your choice of walking or jogging, or mix them up for a challenge.
+Do this again three times a week with a day of rest in between, so that you don’t burn out too early.

 To challenge the body in the second week, try combining one and a half minutes of jogging then two minutes of walking to complete 30 minutes total.

 Week two = (three days x 30 minutes) = 90 minutes of exercise

 We thought we were training for a marathon?
 Let’s up the intensity for week three.

 Now you’ve met your match.
 The third weeks’ challenge is to match both the times of your run and walk.
 Don’t forget to warm up for two to five minutes, then begin with the running and walking routine.
 This week you should reach for at least 30 minutes, or you could even go longer than that — your choice!
 Now you want to set the number at one and a half and three minute intervals, since you’ve mastered the basics.